xwq610728213/SuccinctEdge/README.md

     ./succinct_edge test_data/smallDataExample.nt test_query/small_data_query.sparql store/small_data_example test_tbox/ false false

-The `show_result` parameter can be changed to output all the results into terminal.
+The `show_result` parameter can be changed aiming at showing all the results in terminal.